DIAGNijmegen/website-content/content/pages/vacancies/phd-junior-researcher-cwz.md

 Read more about our strategy and what working at Radboud university medical center means.
 Our colleagues would be happy to tell you about it. #weareradboudumc

 ## Application
-[Please apply before Jul 1st, 2024 via [this link](https://www.radboudumc.nl/en/vacancies/106821-phd-candidate-improving-care-for-prostate-cancer-patient-through-ai-driven-radiology-patholog).
-Here you can also find more information on the application process and what needs to be included in your application.](https://www.werkenbijcwz.nl/aanmaken-sollicitatie-incl-autorisatie-prs/standaard?VcSn=197.
+Please apply before Jul 1st, 2024 via [this link](https://www.werkenbijcwz.nl/aanmaken-sollicitatie-incl-autorisatie-prs/standaard?VcSn=197).
 Note that the application page is in Dutch, but English-speaking candidates are encouraged to apply.
-If you have any questions about the position, do not hesitate to reach out to Geert Litjens (geert.litjens@radboudumc.nl) or Jean-Paul van Basten (024 365 8832).
-Note that this vacancy closes on July 1st. )
+If you have any questions about the position, do not hesitate to contact Geert Litjens (geert.litjens@radboudumc.nl) or Jean-Paul van Basten (024 365 8832).
+Note that this vacancy closes on July 1st.